 DNC 231.
 THEATER DANCE I. 3 hrs.

+PREREQUISITE: Determined by instructor.
 This is the first in a three-course series that introduces the student to a variety of dance styles used in musical theater.

 DNC 232.
 THEATER DANCE II.
 3 hrs.